rickysegura/rickysegura/README.md

 # Bonjour
-I'm Ricky Segura, a developer based in Los Angeles, CA.
+I'm Ricky Segura, a developer based in Los Angeles.